queilawithaQ/documentation/_general/projects/skipping-builds.md

 2. Select the _Build Triggers_ tab.

-3. Select the _Build on commit, merge, and tags_ button.
+3. Select the _Build on commit, merge, and tags_ radio button.

-4. Click Save Configuration.
+4. Click the _Save Configuration_ button.

 ### Triggering Builds Only On Pull Requests